I’ve never been on a meet before what should I expect?

 What If I can no longer attend a meet?

-If the meet is full, there is usually a reserve list of people who would like to attend the meet; please let the meet secretaries know that you can no longer attend the meet, and we will let you know who is top of the list.
-You are responsible for arranging your replacement, in line with the club’s policy on refunds (https://drive.google.com/drive/folders/0B80pWl5ATXa6R1hPeFdYWFBTQUk).
+If the meet is full, there are often a number of other people who would like to attend; please let the meet secretaries know that you can no longer attend the meet, and we will be able to help you publicise this with others in the club.

 Where can I find out about the climbing in the area?